Alaboudi1/rust_wasm/README.md

 A: Ensure you're following the instructions on the official Rust website.
 If you encounter specific errors, searching the error message online often leads to helpful community responses.

 **Q: My build fails with a WebAssembly-related error.
 How can I fix it?**
 A: Make sure you have the latest version of the `wasm-pack` tool installed.
-You can install or update it by running cargo install wasm-pack.
+You can install or update it by running `cargo install wasm-pack`.